Corsican wines are produced on the mountainous Mediterranean island that is a mix of elegant coastal towns, dense forest, and rugged peaks.

 Typical Red Varieties

 Style of Corsican Wines

 What is better for a holiday mood and beach life than rosé?

-55% of the produced wine volume in Corsica is rosé and the majority of the production is almost exclusively enjoyed directly on the island.
-Corsican rosé is very pleasant, fruity and fresh with some spicy and mineral wine notes.
+55% of Corsica wines are rosé and the majority of the production is almost exclusively enjoyed directly on the island.
+Corsican rosé is very pleasant, fruity, and fresh with some spicy and mineral wine notes.

 But the red and white wines of the region offer even more character.
 Generally they are strong and full-bodied, but not too heavy.